-FIGO is registered as a charity (a non-profit organisation) in the United Kingdom.
+FIGO is registered as a charity (a non-profit organisation) in the UK.

-We are funded through subscriptions received from National Member Societies, grants, publication royalties and the proceeds of our triennial World Congress.
+We are funded through subscriptions received from National Member Societies, grants, publication royalties and the proceeds of our biennial World Congress.

-A General Assembly - comprising delegates from every Member Society - meets every two years on the occasion of the World Congress, electing the Board of Trustees for the ensuing two-year period (Member Societies’ votes are cast according to a sliding scale based on membership).
+A General Assembly – comprising delegates from every Member Society – meets every two years on the occasion of the World Congress, electing the Board of Trustees for the ensuing two-year period.

-The Board of Trustees – comprising the President, Vice President, President Elect, Past President, Honorary Secretary and Honorary Treasurer are the governing body of FIGO who also manage the business of FIGO.
+The Board of Trustees – comprising the President, Vice President, President Elect, Past President (until 2021), Honorary Secretary and Honorary Treasurer – are the governing body of FIGO, who also manage the business of FIGO.

-The FIGO Council - comprised of representatives from 24 Member Societies and the Board of Trustees - meets at least once every year, and is also elected by free vote at the General Assembly.
+The FIGO Council – comprised of representatives from up to 24 Member Societies and the Board of Trustees – meets at least once every year.
+It is also elected by free vote at the General Assembly.
 FIGO Council has the role of advising and making recommendations to the Board of Trustees.